jan-bogaerts/mark/src/markdownCode.md

           this.eventTarget.dispatchEvent(event)

     ```
+  - setActiveTransformer(transformer): called when the user selected a different transformer
+    ```python
+      if not this.activeTransformer == transformer:
+        this.activeTransformer = transformer
+        event = new CustomEvent('change', {detail: transformer})
+        this.eventTarget.dispatchEvent(event)

+    ```

 ### gpt service
 - the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
 It is primarily used by transformers that perform more specific tasks.
+- the service uses:
-- the service uses the openai node.js library to communicate with the backend.
+  - the openai node.js library to communicate with the backend.
+  - the js-tiktoken library for calculating the token size of the input.
 - defaultModel: stores the default model to use during api calls.
   - setDefaultModel: store the default model in the field & in localStorage
   - getDefaultModel: return the field